iAvoe/Az900-Module-1-2-Review/README.md

 ### Virtual Private Network (VPN) Gateway

+#### How many VPN gateways can you deploy in each virtual network?
+- 1 gateway: VPN gateway OR ExpressRoute gateway
+- Note: Site to VNet

 #### Tailwind Traders wants to use Azure ExpressRoute to connect its on-premises network to the Microsoft cloud.
 Which of the following choices isn't an ExpressRoute model that Tailwind Traders can use?
 - Site-to-site virtual private network (VPN)

 #### Which two services can you use to establish network connectivity between an on-premises network and Azure resources?
 - Azure VPN Gateway
 - ExpressRoute
+- Note: Site to VNet

 #### Which option is used to set the communication between an on-premises VPN device and an Azure VPN gateway through an encrypted tunnel over the internet?
 - Site-to-Site VPN

 #### Which scenario is a use case for a VPN gateway?
 - Connecting an on-premises datacenter to an Azure virtual network
+- Note: Site to VNet

 -----

 ### Virtual Network / VNet

-#### How many VPN gateways can you deploy in each virtual network?
-- 1 gateway: VPN gateway OR ExpressRoute gateway
-- Note: Site to VNet

-#### What can you use to connect Azure resources, such as Azure SQL databases, to an Azure virtual network?
-- Service Endpoints
-- Note: Resource to VNet

 #### You need to allow resources on two different Azure virtual networks to communicate with each other.
 What should you configure?
 - Virtual Network peering / VNet Peering
 - Note: VNet to VNet

+#### What can you use to connect Azure resources, such as Azure SQL databases, to an Azure virtual network?
+- Service Endpoints
+- Note: Resource to VNet & Service to VNet

 #### Your company has virtual machines (VMs) hosted in Microsoft Azure.
 The VMs are located in a single Azure virtual network named VNet1.
 #### The company has users that work remotely.
 The remote workers require access to the VMs on VNet1.
 To provide access for the remote workers, you: